 Why is the WP-cron so important for this plugin?

-Sometimes hosting agencies or website owners disable usage of the WP-cron all together which causes issues with our plugin as it will only be able to process the first batch.
+Sometimes hosting agencies or website owners disable usage of the WP-cron altogether which causes issues with our plugin as it will only be able to process the first batch.
 This is when you see the blinking processing status getting stuck.

-Download the WP crontrol plugin.
+Download the WP Control plugin.
 Check if there is an error notification on top of the cron-events page of this plugin.
-When an error message is showing reach out to your hosting support desk and ask if they can enable the WP-cron.
+When an error message is showing reach out to your hosting support desk and ask if they can enable the WP-Cron.

 I have enabled the WP-cron, what’s next?